Approximately EFX Allocations for Indivisible Chores: Three Agents

-In this section we present the algorithm that computes a $5$-EFX allocation when $n=3$.
-The ideas we use to compute the allocation in this part inspires our design of approximation algorithm for general $n$.
+In this section we present the algorithm that computes $(2+\sqrt{6})$-EFX allocations when $n=3$.
+The ideas we use to compute the allocation in this part inspire our design of an approximation algorithm for general $n$.